-Within Parque Arvi, the Environmental and Cultural Center is open to visitors year round, offering events, educational tours, a food court, and the Arvi store.
+Within Parque Arvi, the Environmental and Cultural Center is open to visitors year-round, offering events, educational tours, a food court, and the Arvi store.
 The Arvi Market, or the Mercado Arví, is located at the entrance of the cable entry.
-The market highlights regional farmers and craftsmen where products include handicrafts, foods and agricultural products of the Santa Elena region.
+The market highlights regional farmers and craftsmen whose products include handicrafts, foods, and agricultural products of the Santa Elena region.
 The Market has been established to revitalize the regional economy highlighting rural community tourism.

 You can also experience Parque Arvi as a quick stop during your visit to Medellin.
 Just take the metro to Acevedo station, then transfer to the Metrocable gondola for a ride up and over the hills and into the park.